-By washing sperm, the risk that a chronic disease in the male that provides sperm to infect the female or offspring may reach negligible levels.
+By washing sperm, the risk that chronic disease in the male that provides sperm to infect the female or offspring may reach negligible levels.

-With regard to the possible spread of HIV / AIDS, the Japanese government banned the use of in vitro fertilization procedures for couples in which both partners are infected with HIV.
+About the possible spread of HIV / AIDS, the Japanese government banned the use of in vitro fertilization procedures for couples in which both partners are infected with HIV.

 Although ethics committees previously allowed Tokyo’s Ogikubo Hospital in Tokyo to use in vitro fertilization for couples with HIV, Japan’s Ministry of Health, Labor and Welfare decided to block the practice.

-Hideji Hanabusa , the vice president of Ogikubo Hospital, says that together with his colleagues, he managed to develop a method through which scientists can eliminate HIV from sperm.
+Hideji Hanabusa, the vice president of Ogikubo Hospital, says that together with his colleagues, he managed to develop a method through which scientists can eliminate HIV from sperm.

-Other risks for the egg supplier / retriever
+Other risks for the egg supplier/retriever

-In moderate cases, the ovaries swell and fluid accumulates in the abdominal cavities and may have symptoms of heartburn, gas, nausea or loss of appetite.
-In severe cases, patients have a sudden excess of abdominal pain, nausea, vomiting and will result in hospitalization.
+In moderate cases, the ovaries swell, and fluid accumulates in the abdominal cavities and may have symptoms of heartburn, gas, nausea, or loss of appetite.
+In severe cases, patients have a sudden excess of abdominal pain, nausea, and vomiting will result in hospitalization.

-Ectopic pregnancy can also occur if a fertilized egg develops outside the uterus, usually in the fallopian tubes and requires immediate destruction of the fetus.
+Ectopic pregnancy can also occur if a fertilized egg develops outside the uterus, usually in the fallopian tubes, and requires immediate destruction of the fetus.

 The results of pregnancy tests do not seem to be a risk factor for depression or anxiety among men.

-A review in 2013 came to the result that babies resulting from in vitro fertilization (with or without intracytoplasmic sperm injection) have a relative risk of congenital defects of 1.32 (95% confidence interval 1.24-1.42) compared with infants conceived naturally.
+A review in 2013 came to the result that babies resulting from in vitro fertilization (with or without intracytoplasmic sperm injection) have a relative risk of congenital disabilities of 1.32 (95% confidence interval 1.24-1.42) compared with infants conceived naturally.

 However, in a cohort study of 308,974 births (with 6,163 using assisted reproductive technology and children from birth through age 5), the researchers found:

-The authors also found that a history of infertility increased the risk itself in the absence of any treatment (odds ratio 1.29), consistent with a Danish national registry study and “… implicates patient factors in this increased risk”.
+The authors also found that a history of infertility increased the risk in the absence of treatment (odds ratio 1.29), consistent with a Danish national registry study and “… implicates patient factors in this increased risk”.

 The authors of the study of the Danish national registry speculate: